 Big Tumbling Creek (Clinch Fee Fishing Area)

 The fee fishing area is located within the Clinch Mountain Wildlife Managemant Area in southwest Virginia, about 7 miles west of Saltville.
 The area consists of approximately 7 miles of Big Tumbling Creek and its two major tributaries, Briar Cove Creek and Laurel Bed Creek.
 Big Tumbling Creek is a large, steep gradient stream with numerous small waterfalls and large, deep rocky pools.
 The two tributaries are much smaller with a more moderate gradient.
 Laurel Bed Lake is no longer part of the fee fishing program and does not require the daily permit.
 However, the lake continues to be managed for trout as well as for flow augmentation for Big Tumbling Creek.
-Trout are stocked daily (except Sunday) throughout the fee period in the streams, and fishing begins at 6 AM daily, except for opening day.
+Trout are stocked 3 times a week (except Sunday) throughout the fee period in the streams, and fishing begins at 5 AM daily, except for opening day, and ends one hour after sunset.
 Camping is available at the area and VDGIF owns and manages the surrounding land.